The Sydney to Melbourne drive 1-week itinerary

 Location = Sydney City Centre

 Day 2 – Jervis Bay (3 hours from Sydney)

-- We visited Hyams beach just at the start of the Aussie summer holidays and were expecting to be bombarded with tourists, but to our surprise we were welcomed by nobody.
+- We visited Hyams beach just at the start of the Aussie summer holidays and were expecting to be bombarded with tourists, but to our surprise, we were welcomed by nobody.
 Maybe that was because we got there to witness the most stunning sunrise of our trip so far!
 I would recommend going early to secure number 1, a car parking spot and number 2, a place on the beach.
-Don’t let this but you off though, Hyams Beach may be busy, but it’s a unforgettable magical place that will stay in our hearts forever.
+Don’t let this put you off though, Hyams Beach may be busy, but it’s an unforgettable magical place that will stay in our hearts forever.

 Hyams beach Price = Free

 2. If you’re into hiking and beach hopping Booderee National Park is the one for you.
 You do need a parking pass to enter this national park, but it’s worth every penny.
 There’s several walking trails, beaches and viewpoints to explore, as well a good snorkelling and perfect swimming conditions.
 What’s not to love!